 - Francisco de Miranda created the flag, which then inspired the flags of Venezuela and Ecuador.
 Some documents show that Goethe was the source of inspiration for this flag.
 Goethe told Francisco de Miranda one evening: “Your destiny is to create in your land a place where primary colors are not distorted.”
 He continued to explain his vision of colors to the author of the flag, which resulted in the design we know today.

 - The flag became official in November 1861.

 Meaning of the flag of Ecuador: Yellow stands for the bright sunshine, gold and the fertility of the land in Ecuador; blue symbolizes the clear blue skies over the country and the ocean; red represents the patriotic spirit of the countrymen and the blood spilt in the long fight for freedom.
 The coat of arms of Ecuador shows a shield with the national bird of Ecuador, the condor, which means shelter and protection from foreign attack.
 The shield contains the image of the snow-capped peak of Mount Chimborazo, the highest in the country, and a steamboat on a river depicting the first ever steamboat in Latin America, which sailed on the Guayas River.
 The coat of arms as a whole symbolizes the dignity and pride of Ecuador.

-The only difference is that the Ecuador flag has the national coat of arms in the center, that depicts an Andes condor looking out for the country’s safety.
+- The only difference is that the Ecuador flag has the national coat of arms in the center, which depicts an Andes condor looking out for the country’s safety.

 Flag of Guyana